The location where Paola Illera's body was found

 On the afternoon of January 24th, 1991, the 13-year-old left her school and walked back to her apartment building at 420 East 111th Street.

-At around 4.45 p.m., Paola reached the entrance of the building and called her apartment's intercom.
+At around 4.45 p.m., Illera reached the entrance of the building and called her apartment's intercom.
 Her mother, Olga, answered the call and buzzed her into the lobby.

 Although she entered the elevator, she never made it to the 30th floor.

-Ten minutes later, when she still hadn't shown up, her brother and two uncles decided to look for her.
-However, when they went down to the lobby, they saw that it was completely empty.
+Ten minutes later, when she still hadn't shown up, her brother and two uncles went looking for her.
+However, when they went down to the lobby, it was completely empty.

 Her body was found under the Wards Island Bridge

-Nearly three hours later, a dogwalker stumbled across Paola Illera's remains at this section of the promenade under the Wards Island Bridge—a site that is roughly half a mile south of the apartment building that she vanished from.
+Nearly three hours later, a person walking their dog happened across Illera's remains at this section of the promenade under the Wards Island Bridge—a site that is roughly half a mile south of her apartment building.

 The autopsy revealed that she had been raped, strangled, and stabbed three times in the chest.
-A male's pubic hair was also collected from the body.
+A male pubic hair was also collected from the body.

-During the investigation, the police learned that a teenager named Arohn Warford had stepped onto the elevator at the same time as Illera.
+During the investigation, the police learned that a teenager named Arohn Warford had entered the elevator at the same time as Illera.
 However, he claimed that he got off on the 19th floor and that the young girl had continued upward.

 East Harlem Rapist

-As the decade progressed, it started to become clear to the authorities that a sexual predator was targeting girls in the East Harlem area.
+As the decade progressed, it became clear to the authorities that a sexual predator was targeting girls in the East Harlem area.

 Between 1994 and 1998, two murders and four rapes occurred in the neighborhood.
-The victims were either light-skinned or Hispanic, and they were all between the ages of 13 and 19.
+The victims were either light-skinned or Hispanic, between the ages of 13 and 19.

 Arohn Kee becomes a suspect